How It Works About Industries News Deep Dive FAQ Contact

 Oscillatory Approach

-Hydram Research's engineers have discovered and developed a new and more efficient way to boil water and generate industrial steam.
-The elegant open oscillatory approach is a departure from the method we're all accustomed to, crudely attacking the liquid with heat until it bubbles - how we've boiled water since we lived in caves.
+Hydram Research's engineers have discovered and developed a new and more efficient way of boiling water and generating process steam for industrial applications.
+The elegant open oscillatory approach is a departure from the method we're all accustomed to, attacking the liquid with heat until it bubbles - how we've boiled water since we lived in caves.

-In simple terms, our novel boiling method can be described as exciting and maintaining oscillations of a warm multi-ton liquid piston so that it travels several meters up and down a thick pipe.
+The method can be described as exciting and maintaining oscillations of a warm multi-ton liquid piston so that it shoots several meters up and down a thick pipe.

 The process consists of three stages:

-Low pressure steam is generated in the wake of the falling liquid piston, which drops due to its weight and pressure conditions in the wider side tank.
+Low pressure steam forms in the wake of the falling liquid piston, which drops due to its weight and pressure conditions in the wider side tank.

-After dropping several meters the liquid piston naturally rushes back up, rapidly squishing the steam.
-The trick is not to allow the steam to condense back to droplets, but to let the piston pressurize and heat it up - similar to air in a diesel engine.
+After dropping several meters the liquid piston has overshot and naturally rushes back up, rapidly squishing the steam.
+The trick is not to allow the steam to condense back to droplets, but to let the piston pressurize and heat it up - similar to how a diesel engine heats air.

 Ejection